 PS - I haven't overlooked Everton in my thoughts.
 Until we play Arsenal, they have a fairly easy schedule, with only a visit to ManU to concern them.
 The run-in has them playing a tougher set of matches.

-And Liverpool?
+And victims?
 Tough twosome coming up, both away, to Arsenal, and ManCity.
 Be good to see a bigger gap form as they have all remaining matches against top clubs at home - Us, Swansea, Chelsea and Everton.

 High point of Walcott's, and Arsenal's, season is the 5-2 win over us.
 You would have thought that outcome would have propelled each club in different directions.
 It has, but not the way you'd think.
 They went on to draw their next two, then lose at home to Swansea, while we went on a three-win run.